modern-mean/modern-mean-core/README.md

 Modern-MEAN is a full-stack JavaScript open-source solution, which provides a solid starting point for [MongoDB](http://www.mongodb.org/), [Node.js](http://www.nodejs.org/), [Express](http://expressjs.com/), and [AngularJS](http://angularjs.org/) based applications.
 The idea is to solve the common issues with connecting those frameworks, build a robust framework to support daily development needs, and help developers use better practices while working with popular JavaScript components.

+modern-mean-core is the essential building block for your application, the core functionality of Modern-MEAN!
+We are planning on releasing additional modules at a later point in our development and maturity of Modern-MEAN.
+Modules will have their own repository and/or be branched off the modern-mean-core.

+One of main goals is to always be current, be it by features, by dependencies, or by community input!
+Let's make this the last and best script you have been looking for!
+Happy coding!

 ## Before You Begin
 Before you begin we recommend you read about the basic building blocks that assemble a SHACKAPP application: